You can read this article in a selection of languages other than English.

 To help avoid accidents:

-- Pay attention to your child if she says she needs the toilet immediately.
+- Pay attention to your child if she says she needs the toilet straight away.
 She might be right!

 - Check if your child wants to go to the toilet during a long playtime or before an outing.
 If she doesn’t want to go, that’s fine.

-- Try to make sure the potty or toilet is always easy to access and use.
+- Try to make sure the potty or toilet is always easy to get to and use.

-- Ask your child to wee just before going to bed, and try to avoid big drinks at bedtime.
+- Ask your child to wee just before going to bed.

 Try to stay calm if toilet training seems to take longer than you expect.
 Stay positive about your child’s achievements, because he’ll get there eventually.
 Too much tension or stress can lead to negative feelings and might result in your child avoiding going to the toilet.

-You’re probably well tuned in to how your child’s feeling and how regular she is.
+You’re probably well tuned in to how your child is feeling and how regular she is.
 But it’s still worth keeping an eye out for possible problems connected with toilet training.
 Signs to look for include:

 - a big increase or decrease in the number of poos or wees